Tea From Around the World

 The answer lies in the terroir of the tea, or how the unique soil composition, climate, and other environmental and growth factors influence the final flavor.
 Our tea master has scouted the globe and established relationships with family-owned tea estates in tea growing regions that each boast unique tea flavor profiles our customers love.
 Take a quick trip around the world to discover the tea growing regions of The Coffee Bean & Tea Leaf®:

-Our tea master David DeCandia is the tea ambassador of Sri Lanka, so we know a thing or two about the tea from the island nation formerly known as Ceylon.
 Its namesake Ceylon tea is grown at varying climates for a large swath of flavor profiles, but Ceylon tea is generally considered a bold, brisk, and full-bodied tea.
 Experience the mellow taste of Bogawantalawa Estate Ceylon black tea mixed with the delicate, aromatic of apricots in our Apricot Ceylon Tea.

 That’s not all that Sri Lanka is known for — indulge in a grassy green tea blended with the sweet flavor of orchard-fresh peaches when you try Orchard Peach Iced Tea.